 When you use SOCRATES, we collect the email address you provide at signup, your dialogue session transcripts (for scoring and improvement), and basic usage data (session timestamps, completion rates).
 We do not collect personal information beyond what you voluntarily provide.

 Your session data is used to generate cognitive scores, track your progress over time, and improve the SOCRATES dialogue system.
 We do not sell your data.
 We do not share identifiable data with third parties.
-Aggregate, anonymized data may be used in published research.
+Aggregate, anonymised data may be used in published research.

 You may request access to, correction of, or deletion of your personal data at any time by contacting noetic.profectus@gmail.com.
 We will respond within 30 days.